authelia/chartrepo/charts/authelia/BREAKING.md

 ## 0.9.0

 While we have aimed to keep documented backwards compatability for previous versions of Authelia deployed with the chart we have to draw a line with this release.
-Due to the way the chart was designed and the introduction of mutli-cookie domains and the new authz endpoints there is just too many scenarios to handle.
+Due to the way the chart was designed and the introduction of multi-cookie domains and the new authz endpoints there is just too many scenarios to handle.
 We're therefore cutting off support for prior releases with this chart release as well as making several quality of life breaking changes.
 This was announced in several ways and we hope the message got across.